oblac/jodd-site/doc/madvoc/2+actions.md

 The three most important terms in *Madvoc* are:

-+ action path - the HTTP request path or the URL;
++ **action path** - the HTTP request path or the URL;
-+ action - handler method, mapped to action path, processes requests; and
++ **action** - handler method, mapped to action path, processes requests; and
-+ result - resulting object, whatever action method returns.
++ **result** - handler for whatever action method returns, provides a response (using e.g. JSP).
+Often results threat returned object as a _result path_.
-  Used for locating the response content (like JSPs).
-  Often the result object is used as a result path.

-These three makes the whole cycle of handling requests and providing response.
+These three makes the whole cycle of handling request and providing response.
 Most of the configuration in *Madvoc* is done by convention, so always keep in mind this three dimensions of request processing.